aplteam/MarkAPL/Files/MarkAPL_CheatSheet.md

 #### Link references

-Link references consists of two parts:
+Link references consist of two parts:

 1. The definition of a link ID together with its URL.
 1. References to the link ID.